 The Compost Facility Opens on Tuesday, March 16 for the 2021 growing season.
 Limited Leaf compost is available as well as seasoned compost.
 For soil rich nutrients to jump start your garden, visit the Compost Facility.

 Every year Richland County Solid Waste hosts a K-12 student calendar contest.
 This year is especially exciting because our winners receive a gift packet promoting Richland County.
 The deadline for the contest is Thursday, March 4 at 4:30.
-Contact your local school for more information about the contest and visit our Facebook page for ideas on how to be a “Recycling Hero,” this year’s theme.
+Contact your local school for more information about the contest or call Kristin if homeschooled at 419-774-5861.
+Visit our Facebook page for ideas on how to be a “Recycling Hero,” this year’s theme.
 For a contest flyer, click here.

 Richland County Solid Waste Authority (RCSW) is responsible for implementing Richland County’s solid waste management plan, which is designed to achieve the goals set forth by the Ohio Environmental Protection Agency (EPA).
 The goals focus on waste reduction; recycling; and reducing reliance on land filling waste generated within Richland County.

 Click on this five year plan link to learn more